 Small- and medium-sized manufacturers may be eligible to receive a no-cost assessment provided by DOE Industrial Assessment Centers (IACs).
-Teams located at 28 universities around the country conduct the energy audits to identify opportunities to improve productivity, reduce waste, and save energy.
+Teams located at 28 universities around the country conduct the energy audits to identify opportunities to improve productivity and competitiveness, reduce waste, and save energy.
 IACs typically identify more than $130,000 in potential annual savings opportunities for every manufacturer assessed, nearly $50,000 of which is implemented during the first year following the assessment.
 Over 18,000 IAC assessments have been conducted.
 Read case studies of IAC assessments at diverse companies.

 Manufacturers can contact the closest IAC location about receiving an IAC assessment if they meet these criteria: